MicroEJ/docs/ApplicationDeveloperGuide/stackTraceReader.rst

 To create a new MicroEJ Tool configuration, right-click on the application project and click on :guilabel:`Run As...` > :guilabel:`Run Configurations...`.

 Create a new MicroEJ Tool configuration.
 In the :guilabel:`Execution` tab, select your target platform, then select the :guilabel:`Stack Trace Reader` tool.
-Set an output folder in the `Output folder` field.
+Set an output folder in the :guilabel:`Output folder` field.

 .. figure:: images/STR_selecttool_standalone.png
    :alt: Select Stack Trace Reader Tool